natandaniel/room-booking-webapp/fifty_shades_of_blush/README.md

-# This project holds the back end software for the blog : "_Fifty Shades Of Blush_"
+# This project holds the source code for : "_fiftyshadesofblush.fr_".